macmullensantiago/Apuntes--/README.md

       git commit -      -amend Amend the last commit              $ git commit --amend git show
       <SHA>             Show diff vs. the SHA                     $ git show fb738e…

+   Backing up and sharing

+      With the changes made in Section 1, we’re now ready to push a copy of our project to a remote repository.
+This will serve as a backup of our project and its history, and will also make it easier for collaborators to work with us on our site.
+      We’ll start by pushing our project up to GitHub, a site designed to facilitate collaboration with Git repositories.
+For repositories that are publicly available, GitHub is free, so we’ll plan to make our website’s repo public to take advantage of this.

+      Over time, releasing projects publicly on GitHub serves to build up a portfolio, which is one good reason to make as much work public as possible.

+   Remote repo

+      After signing up for a GitHub account, the next step is to create a remote repository.
+      After clicking the green “Create repository” button seen in Figure 18, you should see a page like Figure 19 containing instructions for how to push your local repository up to GitHub.
+The exact commands will be tailored to your personal account name; the template looks like Listing 9.
+(It is not important to understand these commands at this time.)
+      Listing 9: A template for the first push to GitHub.
+      [website (master)]$ git remote add origin https://github.com/<name>/website.git [website (master)]$ git push -u origin master

+      Of course, you should replace <name> with your actual username.
+For example, the commands for my username, which is mhartl, look like this (which you can also see in Figure 19):
+      [website (master)]$ git remote add origin https://github.com/mhartl/website.git [website (master)]$ git push -u origin master

+      The two commands in Listing 9 first set GitHub as the remote origin and then push the full repository.

+      After executing the first git push as shown in Listing 9, you should reload the current page (using, e.g., ⌘R or the icon shown in Figure 20).
+The result should look something like Figure 21.
+If it does, you have officially shipped your first Git repository!

+   Adding a README

+      Now that we’ve pushed up our repository, let’s add a second file and practice the add, commit, and push sequence shown in Figure 4.
+You may have noticed in Figure 21 that GitHub encourages the presence of a README file via the note “Help people interested in this repository understand your project by adding a README.”

+      Now that we’ve created the README.md file, we’re ready to add it to our Git repository and push it up.
+We can’t just run git commit -am because README.md isn’t currently in the repository, so we have to add it first:
+      [website (master)]$ git add -A

+      Then we commit as usual:
+      [website (master)]$ git commit -m "Add README file"

+      Having added the file to the repository and made a commit, we’re now ready to push up to GitHub.

+      [website (master)]$ git push

+      Important commands from this section are summarized in Table 2.

+      Command                    Description                            Example

+      git remote add              Add remote repo                        $ git remote add origin
+      git push -u <loc>           Push to branch to                     $ git push -u origin
+      <br>                        remote                                  master
+      git push                    Push to default                       $ git push remote

    ## The GitHub flow

       The GitHub flow is a lightweight, branch-based workflow built around core Git commands used by teams around the globe—including ours.